 Fuel use was then converted to lifecycle GHG emissions, based on conversion factors in EPA 2016 and EIA 2016.
 The end result of this projection, with associated assumptions, can be seen in Figure 24.
-It is important to note that the BAU in terms of diesel is based on 500 ppm diesel while the current diesel used in land transport is now 10 ppm since 2018.
+It is important to note that the BAU, in terms of diesel, is based on 500 ppm diesel, while the current diesel used in land transport has been 10 ppm since 2018.